 Management agents are also deployed on Veeam Backup & Replication and Veeam Cloud Connect servers.
 However, for these servers, agent deployment tasks are automated, and performed by Veeam Availability Console, without user interaction.

-A Veeam Availability Console management agent can act as a client agent or as a master agent.
+A Veeam Availability Console management agent can act as a cloud agent, client agent or master agent.

 - Client management agent is used to interact with Veeam backup agent or Veeam Backup & Replication on a client computer.